This the multi-page printable view of this section. Click here to print.

 1. Choose the πŸ”Ž icon, enter Pryme Intercompany Setup, and then select the related link.

-2. Enter your party code in My Party code.
+2. Enter the Party code in the My Party Code field.

 Parties

-Every company must have a unique party code that identifies the company.
-Decide on a naming strategy, and stick to it.
+Each company must have a unique Party code to identify it.
+Establish a consistent naming strategy and adhere to it.

-Party Group is a subset of parties and can be used in a Topic to restrict which companies are allowed to receive data.
+A Party Group is a subset of parties that can be used in a Topic to restrict which companies are allowed to receive data.

-1. Choose the πŸ”Ž icon, enter Party Groups (IDM), and select the related link.
+1. Choose the πŸ”Ž icon, enter Party Groups (IDM), and then select the related link.

-3. Enter the Code of Parties that should be related under the Parties subpage.
+3. Enter the code of the Parties that should be grouped under the Parties subpage.

 5 - Topics